-Born in Cairo, Egypt, George’s family immigrated to the U.S. when he was 4 years old, in hopes of a better life, and the promise of the “American Dream”.
+His family immigrated to the U.S. from Cairo, Egypt when he was 4 years old pursuing a better life, and the promise of the “American Dream.”
 Now having kids of his own, he has a new appreciation for this sacrifice and considers his parents to be his heroes.

 Mona Haydar, vice chair, is a poet, activist, contemplative Muslim humanist, and practitioner of Permaculture, meditator, composting devotee, mountain girl, solar power lover and a tireless God-enthusiast.
 She is an advocate for Spirit, the Earth and Love.

 Born in Saudi Arabia to Syrian-American parents, she grew up in Flint, Michigan where she attended the University of Michigan, soon after serving at the Lama Foundation.
-She currently lives in the redwoods of Northern California with her husband and son.
 Mona’s book “Appealing Sweetness” came out in 2008 and sold out shortly thereafter.
 She teaches introductory classes on Islamic spirituality; leads workshops on creative writing; performs her poetry; and lectures on Islam as a guest speaker at Universities.

 Mona weaves God and spirit into her work while maintaining the integrity of the written word.
 Her words have found homes in the hearts of seekers, wanderers, lovers and stewards of the Earth.
 Mona strives to cultivate a more universal love with her writing and performing.